Kantlock/ChildTracker/README.md

 # ChildTracker

-Front-end side of the child tracker project.
+Graduation Project: Android application of the child tracker project.

-The project is completed.